The Bigger Possibility

 Have you ever noticed how you make plans to create and accomplish something great, like a new strategy for sales.
 You meet, talk about what you’re going to do differently in the future to get more business in the door.
 We’ve all had these conversations.
 And we’ve all seen these plans evaporate in days and weeks and never get implemented.
 It’s happened in every business and with every leader.
 It doesn’t mean you’re a loser as a leader.
 It means you don’t understand the principles that govern outcomes.
 The plan you made was a conversation.
 It was a conversation about doing something differently.
 When you stood up to leave the meeting the conversation slowly started to disappear.
 Conversations about doing something in the future without understanding the conversations that are already running in the background will always result in the new conversations being overtaken by the older more powerful conversations.
-Its like building a house on quicksand.
+Its like building a house on quicksand, you can do it fast, or you could take time, build it the right way, with good materials, and decoration luminescent accessories people get online.
 After a while the conversation disappears and you wonder where it went.
 The quicksand simply did what quicksand does – covers over anything you put on top of it.

 Why does life test us with circumstances and why do we limit ourselves as a result?